-The fourth and final of golf’s major championships is in the books for 2010, and for the second time this year, Dustin Johnson may need Calgon to take him away.
+The fourth and final of golf’s major championships is in the books for 2010.
+For the second time this year, Dustin Johnson may need Calgon to take him away.

-Seven players finished separated by two shots at the PGA Championship (held at Whistling Straits in Kohler, WI), including four Americans – one of which was the aforementioned Johnson, who held a one-shot lead heading into the tournament’s 72nd hole after draining a clutch birdie at the Par 3 17th.
+Seven players were separated by two shots at the PGA Championship (held at Whistling Straits in Kohler, WI), including four Americans.
+One of the four was the aforementioned Johnson, who held a one-shot lead heading into the tournament’s 72nd hole.
+A clutch birdie at the Par 3 17th gave him the edge.

-But if you haven’t already heard, what would happen next would be a twisted mixture of déjà vu and pure cruelty.
+But what would happen next would be a twisted mixture of déjà vu and pure cruelty.

-Johnson stepped up to the 18th tee and let loose with a tentative, yet aggressive swing – and after a heavy groan – one could sense that images of Pebble Beach began dancing in his head.
+Johnson stepped up to the 18th tee and let loose with a tentative, yet aggressive swing.
+After a heavy groan, one could sense the images of Pebble Beach began dancing in his head.

 Johnson’s tee shot sailed way right – and into the gallery.

-As the crowds on the 18th began to disperse and make way for the 26 year-old American, Johnson eventually hit his second, which wound up in the thick rough left of the green.
+As the crowds on the 18th began to disperse and make way for the 26 year-old American, Johnson eventually hit his second.
+The approach wound up in the thick rough left of the green.